DNAstack/data-connect-trino/README.md

 SPRING_PROFILES_ACTIVE=no-auth
 ```

-The search adapter requires a Postgres database.
+The data connect adapter requires a Postgres database.
 To start the app locally quickly with the default settings, you can
 spin up the database with this docker command:
 ```
-docker run -d -p 5432:5432 --name ga4ghsearchadapterpresto -e POSTGRES_USER=ga4ghsearchadapterpresto -e POSTGRES_PASSWORD=ga4ghsearchadapterpresto postgres
+docker run -d -p 5432:5432 --name ga4ghdataconnectpresto -e POSTGRES_USER=ga4ghdataconnectpresto -e POSTGRES_PASSWORD=ga4ghsearchadapterpresto postgres
 ```

 ### Run